Recipra/sportify/README.md

 - Mongoose
 - Google OAuth

+## Credits

+HUGE thank you to Mauricio in my General Assembly cohort for teaching me a bunch of techniques to style this bad boy.

 ## Ice Box

+- Fill the empty space better with the cards
 - Add review functionality for profiles
 - Implement API utilization
 - Clicking on a card flips it to the back